ObNitram/focus/README.md

 # FOCUS
-Lightweight and simple note editor with customizable theme.
-Realize as part of a license project.
+Lightweight and simple note editor with customizable theme realize as part of a  Bachelor’s degree in IT.

 ## ✅ Current Features ✅
    - 💫 Full markdown support